nasa/earthdata-search/CONTRIBUTING.md

 minutes and faster is better.
 Please ensure tests run quickly and pass consistently regardless of execution order.

-In order to ensure speed and consistency, we have mocked all of our external service calls using VCR and customized Capybara to avoid reloading sessions between every spec (generally this means you want to use `before(:all)` instead of `before(:each)` in specs and ensure that there is a corresponding `after(:all)` block that resets the page state.

 The entire suite of Earthdata Search tests, including unit, functional, and integration tests, may be run using the `rake test` command.
 Earthdata Search uses RSpec and Jasmine for its tests.